New Research Shows Rainbow Wrack Seaweed Has Iridescent Colors Just Like An Opal

-While algae may not normally be considered wildly attractive, the brown algae known as Cystoseira tamariscifolia, or rainbow wrack, has been found to contain the same nanostructures found in opals which gives this seaweed a beautifully colorful and iridescent sheen.
+While algae may not normally be considered wildly attractive, the brown algae known as Cystoseira tamariscifolia, or rainbow wrack, has been found to contain the same nanostructures found in opals, which gives this seaweed a beautifully colorful and iridescent sheen.

 This common algae is shockingly abundant along the coast of the Atlantic Ocean around Europe and also along the Mediterranean Sea, and while its hue is a simple olive color when pulled out of the water, when it is immersed deep beneath the ocean its colors are anything but ordinary, as ScienceAlert report.